reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 >[!WARNING]
 >
-> You have to install the mod list to the same drive where the game is installed.
+> You have to either install the mod list to the same drive where the game is installed, or set the root builder in the included mod organiser 2 to copy post-install.

 ### Pre-Installation